 Hybrid mattresses combine the comfort of foam layers with the responsiveness of a pocketed coil system.
 If you’re a fan of the bounciness an innerspring mattress provides, but also need cushioning comfort, choose a hybrid.
 Because these beds combine multiple high-quality materials to create a dynamic sleep surface, they’re usually a bit pricier.

 How you sleep also influences how firm your mattress should be.
 Typically stomach and back sleepers are more comfortable on firmer mattresses because they hold your body in a neutral position and aid in maintaining a healthy spine.

-On the other hand, side sleepers need to find a mattress that is soft enough to allow their hips and shoulders to compress in the bed.
+On the other hand, the best mattress for side sleepers is medium in firmness to allow the hips and shoulders to compress in the bed.
 When side sleepers sleep on firmer mattresses, they don’t always let the hips and shoulders to sink into the bed adequately, which can result in pressure points and chronic pains.

 Your height, weight, and build can impact how a bed molds to your body and supports you.
 If you don’t bring much weight to the mattress, it may seem like many beds feel firm.

 However, if you’re on the heavier side, or have a weight above 250 pounds, you’ll probably find most beds feel soft and unsupportive.